jamie2210/C1_MS2_DCG/README.md

 ### User Stories

-#### Site User
+#### Site User (General)
 1. I want to easily understand the rules of each game.
 2. I want to easily navigate to my chosen game.
-3. I want to know how I did at the end of the game.
+3. I want the games to be fun, enjoyable and easy to understand.
-4. I want a means to contact the developer.
+4. I want to know how I did at the end of each game.
 5. I want a means to contact the developer and have confirmation the message has been sent.

 ##### Hangman
 6. I want to play the game both by clicking the mouse and using the keyboard.